How to Do a Split Stay at Disney World Hotels

 That’s simply too jarring of a change, and in the wrong direction.
 Experiencing the nicer properties first really amplifies the shortcomings of the lower tier ones, and will make you less comfortable.
 It might sound silly, but beginning at a Value and ending at a Deluxe is a far superior approach, and will help you appreciate the Deluxe more.

-However, this low to high “rule” can be difficult to reconcile with the above advice about Extended Evening Hours, since those happen Monday and Wednesday and most vacations start over a weekend.
+It’s worth noting that the low to high “rule” can be difficult to reconcile with the above advice about Extended Evening Hours, since those happen Monday and Wednesday and most vacations start over a weekend.
 If it comes down to one or the other, err on the side of Extended Evening Hours.
-It’s better to take advantage of those and deal with going from a Deluxe to a Value Resort if push comes to shove.
+Like the Pirate’s Code, these are really more what you’d call “guidelines” than actual rules.

 With that said, consider “rethinking” your vacation time frame if at all possible.
 Resorts tend to be more expensive over the weekends, so it can be savvy to do a Value Resort Friday through Sunday to pay the (comparatively) lower rates for those as opposed to a Moderate or Deluxe Resort.